kalegd/DigitalBacon/README.md

 </html>
 ```

+### Adding Multi-User Support

-To enable multi-user sessions on your website, you'll need an authUrl and socketUrl from a third party service like [My Digital Bacon](https://mydigitalbacon.com) and add those to your setup parameters like so
+You'll need an authUrl and socketUrl tied to a server to handle all the handshaking and management between users.
+[My Digital Bacon](https://mydigitalbacon.com) offers a free tier that you can use for this purpose, just create an account and add your website's origin as an external project and you'll get the urls that can be plugged into your setup parameters like so
 ```javascript
 let params = {
     projectFilePath: './my-project.zip',